-With the advent of the Internet in the mid 90’s, there were at first chat rooms, and later websites where wrestling fans could gather and discuss their favorites, both past, and present.
-I’m thinking that if I had a dollar for each time I categorically stated that Bruno is, was and always will be the greatest champion this sport has ever seen, I would not be typing this on a 35-degree autumn day in Minneapolis.
+With the advent of the Internet in the mid-’90s, there were at first chat rooms and later websites where wrestling fans could gather and discuss their favorites, both past and present.
+I think that if I had a dollar for each time I categorically stated that Bruno is, was, and always will be the greatest champion this sport has ever seen, I would not be typing this on a 35-degree autumn day in Minneapolis.
 I’d probably be on my laptop at a Tiki Bar in Cocoa or Daytona Beach, drinking whatever frozen concoction the bartender recommended.
 The important thing is, I still would be typing it.

-In my conversations with Mike, he would frequently mention if I was ever in the area, he could set up a lunch or dinner with Bruno.
+In my conversations with Mike, he frequently mentioned that he could set up a lunch or dinner with Bruno if I were ever in the area.
 I smiled to myself and thought, “Man, maybe someday… That would be great.”

 In early October 2017, I posted a tribute to Bruno on my Facebook page.
 Mike enjoyed it so much that he asked me if he could read it to Bruno, as he was taking him to dinner to celebrate his birthday, Mike was very well-mannered, but he didn’t have to ask.
 I told him it would be an honor.
 Unfortunately, the dinner was delayed because of some health issues Bruno was experiencing, but the night before it happened, Mike messaged me and asked me for my cell number.
 He said if he could, he might have Bruno call and say hello.
 I smiled and thought, “Man, that would be so cool…”